 The U.S. government has altered its approach to international trade policy and in some cases renegotiated, or terminated, certain existing bilateral or multi-lateral trade agreements and treaties with foreign countries, including the North American Free Trade Agreement ("NAFTA").
 In addition, the U.S. government has initiated or is considering imposing tariffs on certain foreign goods, including consumer goods.
 Related to this action, certain foreign governments, including China, have instituted or are considering imposing tariffs on certain U.S. goods.
 It remains unclear what the U.S. Administration or foreign governments will or will not do with respect to tariffs, NAFTA or other international trade agreements and policies.
 A trade war or other governmental action related to tariffs or international trade agreements or policies has the potential to adversely impact demand for our products, our costs, customers, suppliers and/or the U.S. economy or certain sectors thereof and, thus, to adversely impact our businesses.
-The majority of our production occurs in foreign jurisdictions, including China, and while the majority of our products are currently not subject to tariffs, the U.S. government announced a plan for new tariffs which will cover our products and may have an adverse effect on our results.
+The majority of our production occurs in foreign jurisdictions, including China, Taiwan and Vietnam and the majority of our products are currently not subject to tariffs.
+While we are exploring a further shift to manufacturing partners in jurisdictions that are not subject to U.S. tariffs, delays related to such transitions or changes in the U.S. tariffs could have a negative impact on our results of operations and competitive position.